beccathomson/json-parser/README.md

 -- src/utils/SubtreeParser.ts: This module contains the logic for finding the deepest subtree in a binary tree and marking the nodes as part of the subtree.
 -- src/App.tsx: The main entry point of the application.
 It handles file uploads, manages the state, and renders the components.
 Testing
--- Unit tests have been implemented for the findDeepestSubtree and markNodesAsGreen functions in the SubtreeParser.ts module.
-The tests cover various scenarios and edge cases to ensure the correct behavior of the functions.
+-- Unit tests have been implemented for the BinaryParser and SubTree parser main logic methods.

 To run the tests, use the following command: npm test